-Carbon monoxide can leak undetected from faulty, or poorly maintained heaters.
-Carbon monoxide can be lethal as it can't be seen and has no smell.
+If gas heaters are faulty or poorly maintained they can leak carbon monoxide.
+Carbon monoxide can be lethal as it can’t be seen and has no smell.
 It can cause death or chronic illness.

-Plumbers and gasfitters can be found in the Yellow Pages and many advertise in local papers.
+Plumbers and gasfitters can be found in the Yellow Pages or by Googling and many advertise in local papers.